larsiusprime/SteamWrap/README.md

 2. Edit steamwrap/example/Test.hx to include your Steam App ID and achievement ID's, etc.

 	Now you are ready to compile example/Test.hx.
+Run the build script again.

 3. Start the Steam client, leave it open in the background, and run the Test app to make sure it connects.